-MCPs must reimburse doulas in accordance with their Network Provider contract.
 MCPs are prohibited from establishing unreasonable or arbitrary barriers for accessing doula services.
 Claims for doula services must be submitted with allowable current procedural terminology codes as outlined in the Medi-Cal Provider Manual.
-Doulas cannot double bill, as applicable, for doula services that are duplicative to services that are reimbursed through other benefits.
+13 Doulas cannot double bill, as applicable, for doula services that are duplicative to services that are reimbursed through other benefits.